openshift-cloud-functions/demos/knative-kubecon/README.md

 ![Kiali UI to visualize traffic split.](images/kiali2.png)

 Since we've now verified that the new version should indeed be rolled out completely, we can go ahead and move 100% of the traffic over.
-We do that by making "dumpy-00002" our current and only revision, and drop "dumpy-00001" completely.
+We do that by making the latest current revision, "dumpy-00002" our current and only revision, and drop "dumpy-00001" completely.
 Since we're not rolling out anything, we set `rolloutPercent` to 0.

 ```diff
 8,9c8,9